Leury García: Minor leagues

+Major leagues

 García played for the Dominican Republic national baseball team in the 2013 World Baseball Classic.
 He spent most games not playing, but observing veteran shortstops Miguel Tejada and Jose Reyes.
 He made the Rangers' Opening Day roster for the 2013 season as a utility infielder.
 He made his major league debut on April 6 as a pinch hitter for Lance Berkman, striking out in his first at-bat.
 He was optioned to the Triple-A Round Rock Express on June 14, 2013, when Ian Kinsler returned from the disabled list.

 Chicago White Sox

 On August 11, 2013, the Rangers traded García to the Chicago White Sox as the player to be named later in the trade that sent Alex Ríos to Texas.
 He was then optioned to the Triple-A Charlotte Knights.
 The White Sox promoted García on August 22.
 In 20 games with Chicago in 2013, he hit .204 with 1 RBI and 6 SB.

 With both Gordon Beckham and Jeff Keppinger injured to begin the season, García made the Opening Day roster in 2014.
 On April 16, García made his first career appearance on the mound, working the 14th inning in a game against Boston.
 He gave up 2 runs on 2 walks and a double, picking up the loss.
 On June 4, García hit his first major-league home run, a go-ahead solo shot off of Dodgers starter Josh Beckett.
-On July 2, 2014, Garcia got his first walk-off hit with a pinch hit single off of Los Angeles Angels pitcher Mike Morin to win the game for the White Sox 3–2.
+On July 2, 2014, García got his first walk-off hit with a pinch hit single off of Los Angeles Angels pitcher Mike Morin to win the game for the White Sox 3–2.
+In 74 games for Chicago, García slashed .166/.192/.207 with 6 home runs and 11 RBI.

+García played sparingly with the White Sox in 2015 and 2016, appearing in 18 games each season while spending the majority of his time with the Triple-A Charlotte Knights.
+He returned to regular action for Chicago in 2017, playing in 87 games and batting a respectable .270/.316/.423 with 9 home runs, 33 RBI, and 8 stolen bases.
+In 2018, made 82 appearances for the team, hitting .271/.303/.376 with 4 home runs, 32 RBI, and 12 stolen bases.